 If a patient has exhausted conservative treatments for 6-12 months with persisting symptoms and reduced quality of life, they may consider elective surgery such as Artificial Disc Replacement (ADR)

 also referred to as Total Disc Replacement (TDR).
-However, surgery is mandatory in the case of increasing neurological deficits caused by associated nerve compression, if the bowels or bladder are affected, or a condition known as cauda equina syndrome arises.
-When symptoms and signs point to root compression, 90% of those who undergo surgery experience a favorable outcome.
+However, surgery is mandatory in the case of increasing neurological deficits (drop-foot) caused by associated nerve compression, if the bowels or bladder are affected, or a condition known as cauda equina syndrome arises.

 When the cervical or neck disks are compressed, early surgery (within six months) can lessen the progression.
-Patients with significant neurologic symptoms (myelopathy) who undergo surgery show a 70% improvement.
+Patients with significant neurologic symptoms (myelopathy) who undergo surgery show significant improvement.